perdy/health-check/README.rst

 Health Check is an application that provides an API to check the health status of some parts and some utilities like ping requests.
 This application can works as standalone or included in a Django project.

+This application defines the following terms:

+Provider
+    Function that does a quick check or stats gathering and returns a json serializable value, such as dict, list or simple types.

+Resource
+    A service or functionality whose status needs to be known.

+Said this, providers are grouped by resources.
+So you can use resource as a simple group, or as a component of your application.
+E.g: A resource that represents your database with some checks over it, such as simple ping, check if your application tables are created, if it contains data...

 Quick start
 ===========